google/googletest/googlemock/docs/cook_book.md

 ### Invoking a Function/Method/Functor/Lambda/Callback Without Arguments

-`Invoke()` is very useful for doing actions that are more complex.
-It passes the mock function's arguments to the function, etc being invoked such that the callee has the full context of the call to work with.
+`Invoke()` passes the mock function's arguments to the function, etc being invoked such that the callee has the full context of the call to work with.
 If the invoked function is not interested in some or all of the arguments, it can simply ignore them.

-Yet, a common pattern is that a test author wants to invoke a function without the arguments of the mock function. `Invoke()` allows her to do that using a wrapper function that throws away the arguments before invoking an underlining nullary function.
+Yet, a common pattern is that a test author wants to invoke a function without the arguments of the mock function.
+She could do that using a wrapper function that throws away the arguments before invoking an underlining nullary function.
 Needless to say, this can be tedious and obscures the intent of the test.

-`InvokeWithoutArgs()` solves this problem.
-It's like `Invoke()` except that it doesn't pass the mock function's arguments to the callee.
-Here's an example:
+There are two solutions to this problem.
+First, you can pass any callable of zero args as an action.
+Alternatively, use `InvokeWithoutArgs()`, which is like `Invoke()` except that it doesn't pass the mock function's arguments to the callee.
+Here's an example of each:

 ```cpp
 using ::testing::_;